plone/training/index.rst

 ..  warning::

-    For the duration of the `Plone Conference 2015 in Bucarest <https://2015.ploneconf.org>`_ the navigation has been modified to only reflect the `trainings given at the conference <https://2015.ploneconf.org/trainings>`_.
+    For the duration of the `Plone Conference 2015 in Bucharest <https://2015.ploneconf.org>`_ the navigation has been modified to only reflect the `trainings given at the conference <https://2015.ploneconf.org/trainings>`_.
 You can find the original order :doc:`here <original_index>`.
 Please note that the next-previous-buttons and the global navigation on the left side will not work for the original order!

 .. toctree::